IandRover/FedBug/README.md

 Take `FedBug (40\%)` for example, the first 40\% of training iterations perform gradual unfreezing (GU), while the remaining 60\% perform vanilla training.
 With the same number of training iterations, FedBug has fewer parameters to update and thus exhibits improved learning efficiency.

-## What is the intuition behind FedBug?
+## What Is the Intuition Behind FedBug?

 Presumming some basic knowledge about fedeerated learnig and deep learning,  recall that
 1. At the start of each global round, all clients receive an identical model from the server;